y276lin/hazel/config/rasa.md

 - Bye

 ## intent:create_start
+- create a task
-- create a task"
+- create a new task
+- create new
-- new task"
+- new task
 - make a note for me
 - remind me

 ## intent:read_all
+- show me all tasks due tomorrow
 - show me all tasks
 - show me all notes
 - show me my notes